mulllhausen/software-notes/debian7os-setup.md

     sudo ln -s /etc/phpsh/phpsh /usr/bin/phpsh # put phpsh on the $PATH phpsh # test it out. you should not see any errors

-if you see any warnings when running phpsh that there are extensions (eg PHP Warning:  PHP Startup: Unable to load dynamic library `/usr/lib/php5/20100525/http.so`) then install them like so:
+if you see any warnings when running phpsh that there are extensions (eg `PHP Warning:  PHP Startup: Unable to load dynamic library /usr/lib/php5/20100525/http.so`) then install them like so:

     sudo apt-get install php-http make
     sudo pecl install pecl_http

 after this you should not see any warnings when running phpsh

-install phpmyadmin (has mysql, php and apache as dependencies)
+###### install phpmyadmin (has mysql, php and apache as dependencies)

     sudo apt-get install phpmyadmin

-install freenet and start it downloading:
+###### install freenet and start it downloading

     cd ~/Downloads
     wget https://freenet.googlecode.com/files/new_installer_offline_1457.jar -O new_installer_offline.jar